dzutrinh/PPUM-databases/README.md

-- Databases for experiments with the Privacy-Preserved Uitlity Mining (PPUM) task.
+- Databases to experiment with the Privacy-Preserved Uitlity Mining (PPUM) tasks.
 - The repository contain 6 databases.
 - Originial source from SPMF.